 For example, the well-known investing entrepreneur, Robert Kiyosaki, author of the “Rich Dad, Poor Dad” book series, took a serial approach to building multiple income streams, first establishing a business as a real estate investor, then adding other investments, and finally leveraging his knowledge into creating a self-help publishing business.

 Create Passive Income Streams

 Passive income streams are those that, once you establish them, continue to generate revenues with only minimal effort and attention.
 A classic example of creating a passive income stream is writing a book.
-Once you write it, the book continues to generate revenues for you without a lot of ongoing work on your part.
+Once you write it, the book continues to generate revenue for you without a lot of ongoing work on your part.
 Most passive income streams require little more than ongoing marketing efforts.

 An increasingly popular passive income stream comes from producing educational or entertaining videos.
 Popular YouTube channels generate substantial advertising revenues, and once you create the video, users can view it again and again.
 A logical second business is sharing your expertise in your primary business, such as offering consulting services or leading educational seminars.
 Other potential passive income efforts include franchising your existing business or implementing affiliate marketing on your website.